aospapp/aosp/external/angle/doc/Orientation.md

   [the ANGLE wiki](https://chromium.googlesource.com/angle/angle/+/main/doc/DevSetup.md#Development-setup-Getting-the-source)
   to set up the ANGLE solution for the first time.

-- The VS 2017 solution will be in `c:/src/angle/out/sln/ANGLE.sln`.
+- If you follow the [ANGLE wiki VS solution building and debugging guide](https://chromium.googlesource.com/angle/angle/+/main/doc/DevSetup.md#building-and-debugging-with-visual-studio), the VS solution will be in `c:/src/angle/out/Debug/angle-debug.sln`.
 Open and let the installation finish.  **Important**: set indent style to spaces, not tabs!

 - Building should work at this point!